 Do You Ever Prototype Organizational Change?

 Organizational change rarely goes according to plan.
 Should you prototype organizational change for better results?
-The data form our change management simulation says yes.
+The data from our change management simulation says yes.

 The Deeper the Change the More Difficult It Will Most Likely Be